HDFGroup/hdf-rest-api/AclOps/GET_ACL.rst

 acl
 ^^^
-A JSON object that describe a users acces permisions.
+A JSON object that describes a user's access permissions.
 Subkeys of acl are:

 userName: the userid of the requested user

-create: A boolean flag that indicated if the user is authorized to create new resources
+create: A boolean flag that indicates if the user is authorized to create new resources

-delete: A boolean flag that indicated if the user is authorized to delete resources
+delete: A boolean flag that indicates if the user is authorized to delete resources

-read: A boolean flag that indicated if the user is authorized to read (GET) resources
+read: A boolean flag that indicates if the user is authorized to read (GET) resources

-update: A boolean flag that indicated if the user is authorized to update resources
+update: A boolean flag that indicates if the user is authorized to update resources

-readACL: A boolean flag that indicated if the user is authorized to read the object's ACL
+readACL: A boolean flag that indicates if the user is authorized to read the object's ACL

-updateACL: A boolean flag that indicated if the user is authorized to update the object's ACL
+updateACL: A boolean flag that indicates if the user is authorized to update the object's ACL

 hrefs